wandb/docs/content/ref/python/public-api/api.md

 )
 ```

-Return a run, sweep, project or report from a path.
+Return a run, sweep, project, or report from a path.

 #### Examples: